robertwgh/AndroidNativeLauncher/README.md

   * A: In the textedit field, type your custom library path.
 Please notice that, your working directory will be added to `LD_LIBRARY_PATH` automatically.
 For example, if you type "`mylib`" in the field, the `LD_LIBRARY_PATH` will be set as `LD_LIBRARY_PATH=mypath:working_directory:$LD_LIBRARY_PATH.`
 3. Q: How to use subfolder?
   * A: Subfolder can be accessed via relative path.
 For example, if we have a folder named "`image`" in working directory containing an input image "`lena.png`", in your code, you can access it via `image/lena.png`.
 Your output files will also be under the working directory.
-4. Q: I was not able load the binary after I clicked "Load Native Program" button.
+4. Q: I was not able to load the binary after I clicked "Load Native Program" button?
   * A: On some devices (especially some factory testing devcies), there is no default file explorer.
-Please install one from Play store.
-Basically any file explorer can do the job.
-The "ES file explorer" is a good one to start if you have no preference.
+Please install one from the Google Play Store.
+Basically, any file explorer can do the job.
+The "ES file explorer" is a good one to start, if you have no preference.

 ## Examples